 Around town the bottom-end torque and rather short first gear makes quick work of stoplight drag races.
 And the fueling, especially at lower speeds, feels refined and seamless.
 Its narrow profile makes it a great urban dweller, as slicing between cars is supremely easy.
 The upswept handlebars provide enough leverage to maneuver wherever you need.

-2011 Honda CB1000RWith plenty of torque on hand, simply sit back and twist the wrist and you’ll get results like this.
+With plenty of torque on hand, simply sit back and twist the wrist and you’ll get results like this. |

 That package consists of a fully adjustable 43mm Showa inverted fork in the front and a single Showa shock in the rear, adjustable only for spring preload and rebound damping.
 That shock is attached to a single-sided swingarm, which adds a bit of class and distinction to an already attractive design.

-2011 Honda CB1000RSuspension components are fully adjustable in front and lack only compression damping in the rear.
-Brakes on the CB are also competent for most situations, though our testers are split on their performance at the limit.
+Suspension components are fully adjustable in front and lack only compression damping in the rear.
+Brakes on the CB are also competent for most situations, though our testers are split on their performance at the limit. |

 Nonetheless, the CB1000R hides that weight well with its ability to transition side to side extremely quickly and accurately.
 “Honda engineering at its best,” says Pete.
 “I don’t know how Big Red hid the extra pounds, but the CB’s feathery handling absolutely makes it feel as lightweight as a modern supersport.
 I didn’t believe the bike weighed as much as it does until I saw the figure in an official Honda press kit.”